Friday, March 26, 2021

 Hunt responded, enclosing four photographs of his Arabian, with his own name hand-written on the backs of the pictures.
 An imported Arabian had been registered in 1937 as *Latif, so Hunt chose the new name Deyrak to register his stallion, a combination of the names of his sire, *Deyr, and his dam Arak.

-Hunt’s photos of the 22-year-old Deyrak show that the aged stallion had plain but animated face, with the broad white blaze of the foal in the photograph of “The Three Graces.”
+Hunt’s photos of the 22-year-old Deyrak show that the aged stallion had a plain but animated face, with the broad white blaze of the foal in the photograph of “The Three Graces.”

 W. K. Kellogg Arabian Horse Library